Plumsail/documents-docs/source/user-guide/processes/examples/create-pptx-from-template-processes.rst

 .. image:: ../../../_static/img/user-guide/processes/how-tos/json-pptx-template.png
    :alt: json data PPTX template

-To test the template from our example, you can copy and paste this JSON data:
+To test the template from our example, you can copy and paste the JSON data shown below.

+.. note:: This is JSON for testing.
+You can pass data from an external system or web form to the process.
+See the `Start process section <#start-process>`_.

 .. code:: json